Coordination and monitoring of humanitarian mine action for UXO/ERW hotspots clearance

 What have we accomplished so far?

-- During 2012, an area of about 155,000 sqm was cleared and released by non-technical means of UXO and ERW in eight different hotspots namely: Gryka e Manatise, Ura e Gjadrit, Gjeroven, Brezhdan, Rreshen, Otllake, Shetaj and Berzhite.
+- From 2012 to 2014, an area of about 176,000 sqm was cleared and released by non-technical means of UXO and ERW in eight different ammunition hotspots namely: Gryka e Manatise, Ura e Gjadrit, , Brezhdan, Rreshen, Otllake, Shetaj, Berzhite, Pilur and Gjeroven.

-- 25,170 dangerous explosive items, including artillery ammunition, fuses, hand grenades, rocket-propelled grenades and small arms ammunition were destroyed in the aforementioned hotspots.
+- From 2012 to 2014, about 25,170 dangerous explosive items, including artillery ammunition, fuses, hand grenades, rocket-propelled grenades and small arms ammunition were destroyed in the aforementioned hotspots.

 Who finances it?